DKaczmarek/data-engineer-homework/README.md

 - Apache Spark 2.4.7
 - \>= Python 3.6.13

-In case, you're insterested in running app from `spark-submit` then you can skip this step.
+In case, you're insterested in running app by `spark-submit` only, then you can skip this step.

 ## Install & Run